 When I go visit my daughters and their families usually someone has something that needs to be taken in or mended.
 That’s how we roll, every house has to have a sewing machine.
 I’m proud to say that three of my grandkids have taken sewing lessons, hooray!

 I have a few items to help you think about what you may need to add to your emergency stash.
 These are the bare minimum, but hey, it’s better than nothing.

 - Water: one gallon per person per day minimum.
 I prefer four gallons per person per day, but do what you can, ASAP.

 - Food: today I am begging you to get a few extra cans of food, the government will not be there the day after any disaster.
 I know because I have lived through a few emergencies and we all know this is true.
 We must be self-reliant.

 - Emergency stove: Camp Chef Butane 1 Burner Stove with Camping Case you can cook just about anything on this little stove.
 Your gas barbecue uses too much fuel to boil water.
 Be sure and get extra fuel: GasOne Butane Fuel Canister (4pack)

 - Flashlight: make sure you have batteries if you have a battery-powered flashlight.
 I prefer to have a solar one: Goal Zero Flashlight

 - Blankets: never give away blankets that can keep you warm if the power goes out.

-- Portable toilet: this means store extra toilet paper, kitty litter and 10-gallon bags for your portable emergency toilet.
+- Portable toilet: this means storing extra toilet paper, kitty litter, and 10-gallon bags for your portable emergency toilet.
 Food Storage Moms Emergency Toilet Please remember those “time of the month” items your girls may need.